-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Layouts and Client-side Routing

-As I wrote above, every Svelte component in the routes folder defines one route.
-However, there’s one exception: the layout component, named
++page.svelte component in the routes folder defines one route.
+But what about code that should apply to many pages at once?
+For this, we have the layout component, named

-$layout.svelte.
-This component contains code that applies to every single page of your app.
++layout.svelte.
+This component contains code that applies to every page next to it and below it.

 Let’s open the existing

-/src/routes/$layout.svelte file.
-All it does for now is import some app-wide CSS code.
-The
+/src/routes/+layout.svelte file.
+All it does for now is import some app-wide CSS code, provide navigation and a

-<slot> element wraps the rest of the application.
+<slot> element that wraps the rest of the application.
 Let’s replace the content with the following:

 <script>